 If you're interested in earning a four-year degree or higher in accounting, business, economics or entrepreneurship, you may wish to consider the following Associate of Science (A.S.) in Business Administration.
 This degree will prepare you to transfer to a four-year institution.
 Whichever path you choose - career or transfer - we strongly encourage you to meet with an advisor to structure your AACC studies to meet your individual education goals.

 You’ll gain a rich background in core business skills, such as accounting, statistics and business law.
 You’ll also complete common general education requirements such as English, math and science, so you are well prepared to transfer to a four-year college.

 Our graduates pursue rewarding careers as office managers, office assistants, secretaries, office clerks, and administrative assistants.
 Plus, with four-year transfer agreements with dozens of colleges and universities in Maryland and beyond, an AACC degree has never been a better investment.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.